awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure-ECS.md

-# Scraping Additional Prometheus sources and Importing Those Metrics<a name="ContainerInsights-Prometheus-Setup-configure-ECS"></a>
+# Scraping additional Prometheus sources and importing those metrics<a name="ContainerInsights-Prometheus-Setup-configure-ECS"></a>

 The CloudWatch agent with Prometheus monitoring needs two configurations to scrape the Prometheus metrics\.
 One is for the standard Prometheus configurations as documented in [<scrape\_config>](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) in the Prometheus documentation\.
 The other is for the CloudWatch agent configuration\.